rlrangel/DEMLab/README.md

 A dialog box will pop up to select an appropriate _Project_ _Parameters_ file.
 Multiple _Project_ _Parameters_ files can be selected to run simulations sequentially, as long as they are located in the same directory.

-If the models and parameters are read correctly, the simulations are started and their progress are printed in the MATLAB command window.
+If the models and parameters are read correctly, the simulations are started and their progresses are printed in the MATLAB command window.

-Sub-folders with the names of the simulations, plus the suffix _"out"_, are created to receive the output files with the results of each simulation.
+Sub-folders with the names of the simulations, plus the suffix _"out"_, are created to receive the output files with the requested results of each simulation.

 ### Loading Results